trueberryless-org/version-build-push-docker-action/README.md

 ```

 When you trigger the action by workflow dispatch (by manually clicking `run action` in the actions tab), it automatically creates a `patch` version.

+## License

+Licensed under the MIT license, Copyright © trueberryless-org.

+See [LICENSE](/LICENSE) for more information.